OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 Spotify Terms and Conditions of Use

-Effective as from 20 June 2013
+Effective as from 5 March 2014

 1. Introductions
 2. Changes to the Agreements